MicrosoftDocs/win32-pr.pt-br/desktop-src/Controls/tbm-gettooltips.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "119078060"
 ---
-# <a name="tbm_gettooltips-message"></a>\_Mensagem tbm GETtooltips
+# <a name="tbm_gettooltips-message"></a>Mensagem \_ GETTOOLTIPS do TBM

-Recupera o identificador para o controle de dica de ferramenta atribuído ao TrackBar, se houver.
+Recupera o alça para o controle de dica de ferramenta atribuído à barra de faixas, se for o caso.

 ## <a name="parameters"></a>Parâmetros